 Our Adult Education program offers classes and educational resources to help adults obtain employment, increase their wage-earning potential, and decrease barriers to self-reliance.
 Get started today.

-The Adult Education Program currently offers the following courses, certifications, and other educational opportunities:
+The Adult Education program currently offers the following courses, certifications, and educational opportunities:

 Utah Community Action offers an in-house Child Development Associate Credential (CDA) to qualified applicants.
 The CDA is the most widely recognized certification in early childhood education, and it offers great career potential once completed.
 Getting a CDA requires 120 hours of class instruction, plus an additional 480 hours of preschool classroom experience.
 Classes are held once a week and follow a school-year schedule.

 An online program for adults interested in earning their GED’s.
 In-person and Spanish online classes available through community partners in many locations throughout the Salt Lake and Tooele Valleys.
 These courses often provide flexibility to fit the needs of the students enrolled, and many classes are instructed by licensed K-12 teachers.

 Utah Community Action provides referrals for adults interested in post-secondary education.
 UCA refers interested adults to our partnering local colleges and applied technology centers, where students can pursue vocational, career, and technical training.
 When possible, UCA also provides students with the direct contact info of the program administrators.

 To get more information, contact our Adult Education Coordinator Carolyn Christensen.